jiumao2/Kilomatch/README.md

     - `Waveform`: a n_channel x n_sample matrix of the mean waveform in uV.
 All units should share the same channels.
     - `Xcoords`: a n_channel x 1 double array of the x coordinates of each channel.
     - `Ycoords`: a n_channel x 1 double array of the y coordinates (depth) of each channel.
-    - `Kcoords`: a n_channel x 1 double array of the shank index of each channel (not used so far).
+    - `Kcoords`: a n_channel x 1 double array of the shank index of each channel.
+It is designed for multi-shank probes such as Neuropixels 2.0.
     - `PETH`: recommended but not required, a 1 x n double array of the peri-event time histogram.

 - The data should be saved in a `.mat` file and specified in the `settings.json`.